hyosung11/Launch-School/Courses/journal.md

 16:56 Time to get SungOh.

 19:28 I finished lesson, but ended copying most of the latter methods rather than trying to figure them out myself first.

+19:38 Started Lesson 2, but time to put the kids to bed.